Tunisian Arab in Germany

 Some Tunisian Arabs have managed to start small businesses in Germany, while others struggle with unemployment.
 There have been disillusioned college students of Tunisian descent who plotted a failed terrorist attack.

 Tunisian Arabs typically live in proximity to their extended families and place a high value on family.
-But with many going to Europe for work, these family ties are becoming weaker.
+They try to move where there are friends and family members whenever possible.

 What Are Their Beliefs?